Cal vs. Washington State NCAA Football Odds, Plays and Insights | October 2, 2021

 - Golden Bears games have an average total of 48.9 points this season, 3.6 fewer than Saturday's over/under.

-- The 52.5-point over/under for this game is 8.9 points below the 61.4 points per game average total in Cougars games this season.
+- The 61.4 PPG average total in Cougars games this season is 8.9 points more than this game's over/under.

 Cal Stats and Trends

-- Thus far this season Cal has two wins against the spread.
+- So far this season Cal has two wins against the spread.

 - The Golden Bears have been favored by 7.5 points or more one time this season and have not covered the spread in any of them.

-- When Cal puts up more than 29.8 points, it is 1-1 against the spread and 1-1 overall.
+- Cal is 1-1 against the spread and 1-1 overall in games when it scores more than 29.8 points.

-- Cal is 2-1 against the spread and 1-2 overall when the team churns out over 414.3 yards.
+- When Cal piles up more than 414.3 yards, the team is 2-1 against the spread and 1-2 overall.

-- This year, the Golden Bears have five turnovers, five fewer than the Cougars have takeaways (10).

 - Find the latest spread and moneyline odds for Cal at SISportsbook.